-The U.S. Embassy has an air quality monitor to measure PM 2.5 particulates as an indication of the air quality on the Embassy compound located in Kampala.
+Start a health habit.
+Check the Air Quality Index everyday.
+The U.S. Embassy’s air quality monitor measures PM 2.5 particulates as an indication of the air quality on the Embassy compound located in Kampala.
 Pollutants such as particle pollution are linked to a number of significant health effects — and those effects are likely to be more severe for sensitive populations, including people with heart or lung disease, children, and older adults.
 This monitor is a resource for the health of the American community.
-Citywide analysis cannot be done, however, on data from a single machine.

 Quick Facts About the Air You Breathe Everyday